Home Institution: Loyola University Chicago

 REU Mentor: Mahesh Mahanthappa

-Investigating Lyotropic Liquid Crystal Phase Behavior of Hydrated Nonionic Surfactants
+Investigating the Micellar Liquid Crystal Phases of Hydrated Nonionic Surfactants

 435 Amundson Hall, 421 Washington Ave.
 SE, Minneapolis, MN, 55455